 Eugene Science Center is actively observing all actions and statements made from Lane County Public Health, the Oregon Health Authority, federal health officials, and local School Districts to proactively monitor a novel strain of coronavirus, officially named COVID-19.
 Our top priority is the health and safety of our guests, employees, and community.
 We will continue to follow guidance from public health authorities as the situation evolves.

-UPDATED 3/25/20: Due to Governor Brown’s executive order 20-12, Eugene Science Center closed until further notice.
-This closure includes our exhibit hall, planetarium, laser shows, and education programs such as camps, field trips and birthday parties.
+UPDATED 3/25/20: Due to Governor Brown’s executive order 20-12, Eugene Science Center closed to the public until further notice.
 We will continue to monitor the situation and provide updates accordingly.

 We are proud to be a part of the Lane County community and are looking forward to resuming our educational programs.
 For up to date information on our schedule as well as links for good preventative practices and information on COVID-19, please continue to visit this webpage.